THE FASCINATION WITH BLUE COLORS & WHY PEOPLE LOVE BLUE

 Let’s start with the basic impressions of blue:

-• Blue is the ocean, the water (another big thing that many of us living on the seacoast see on a daily basis – and paint… like my masterpiece below :)) ).
-Both water and sky blue will give you a sense of infinity, freedom, liberation.
-Majestic feelings, no wonder why blue is so revered.
+- Blue is the sea, the ocean, (another expanse that many of us living on the seacoast see on a daily basis — and paint… like my ‘masterpiece’ below 🙂 ).
+Both water and sky will impart a sense of infinity, freedom, liberation.

-• Blue flowers are more rare than other plant colors, and most plants that we see today as blue have actually been cultivated to appear like that, through scientific methods.
-The flowers that naturally have a blue color don’t actually have blue pigments, but rather change the petal color through pH variations.
+- Blue flowers are more rare than other plant colors, and most plants that we see today as blue have actually been cultivated to appear as such, through scientific methods.
+The flowers that naturally look blue don’t actually possess blue pigments, but rather change the petal color through pH variations.
 Check this article out for more on blue flowers.
-Blue flowers suggest uniqueness, preciousness
+Blue flowers suggest uniqueness, preciousness.

-• Some birds have impressive blue colors, like the bluebird species in North America, lots of birds in South America like parrots, macaws, plus the well-known peacock, etc. Their unmatched beauty elevates the blue color to a royal status.
+- Some birds have impressive blue colors, like the bluebird species in North America, lots of birds in South America like parrots, macaws, plus the well-known peacock.
+Their unmatched beauty elevates the blue color to a royal status.

 If you think that flowers have a unique method for producing the blue color, think twice.
 The blue feathers have no blue pigment, either, just like flowers don’t carry a blue dye in their petals.
-We actually see a blue coloration in the feathers kind of similarly with how we perceive the blue skies.
-Kind of similarly, but not quite: according to the Smithsonian institute, it’s called a “structural color”, because light interacts with the 3-D arrangement of the feathers, making the red and yellow cancel each other out, while the blue light gets amplified.
+We actually see a blue coloration in the feathers in a similar way with how we perceive the blue skies.
+Kind of similar, but not quite: according to the Smithsonian institute, it’s called a “structural color”, because light interacts with the 3-D arrangement of the feathers, making the red and yellow cancel each other out, while the blue light gets amplified.

 Nature plays a lot of tricks on our eyes.
 Especially when it comes to blue.

 The photo below shows a sample of art supplies and materials from my studio.
-The blue rock inside the mortar is genuine Lapis Lazuli semiprecious stone.
-The tube with the white cap on the right hand side contains the actual lazurite powder after a piece of the stone was ground.
-The other vial with the black cap also has lazurite powder, from Rublev Colours – a more refined and purified version with an intense blue hue.
-The pastel sticks on the bottom of the image are my favorite brand: Sennelier.
+The blue rock inside the mortar is a genuine Lapis Lazuli semiprecious stone.
+The tube with the white cap on the right of the picture contains the actual lazurite powder, after a piece of the stone has been ground.
+The other vial with the black cap also contains lazurite powder — from Rublev Colours — a more refined and purified version with an intense blue hue.
+The pastel sticks on the bottom of the image come from my favorite brand, Sennelier.

 More on the story of Lapis Lazuli blue and how it reached my studio from a far away place on the other side of the world, and then up on some icons that I painted, in my next blog post about blue pigments.